liv-daliberti/grail-simulation/reports/knn/README.md

 # KNN Report Catalog

-This directory centralises the artefacts and write-ups for the KNN baselines we maintain:
+This directory centralizes the artifacts and write-ups for the KNN baselines we maintain:

 - `next_video/` – slate-ranking accuracy results for the next-video baseline, with feature-specific assets in `tfidf/` and `word2vec/`.
 - `opinion/` – post-study opinion regression analysis, including metric tables and heatmaps grouped by feature space.